|Line Number||Section ID||Credits||Days/Times||Room/Bldg||Instructor|

 The course will provide an introduction to public health surveillance and the investigative and policy decisions that are made using surveillance data.
 The course will cover a range of surveillance and decision making topics, from emerging infectious diseases to elevated blood lead to shellfish industry regulation.

-- Intro to the WA public health system, including hot topics from the State Health Officer and State Epidemiologists
+- Intro to the Washington public health system, including hot topics from the State Health Officer and State Epidemiologists

 - Surveillance and decision making for animal diseases of public health significance (featuring Washington State Department of Agriculture staff)

-- Surveillance and decision making for healthcare associated infections, including interactive case studies
+- Surveillance and decision making for healthcare associated infections and other communicable disease topics

 The goal of this course is to provide public health graduate students with the background and skills needed to understand the purpose and utility of public health surveillance systems, how those systems are designed, developed and used, and how surveillance data are used to further investigative and policy decisions in applied public health.